Josh Lucas: Career

 In 2013, Lucas was cast as the lead role in the independent comedy-drama, The Mend.
 The directorial debut of John Magary premiered at South By Southwest in March 2014 with Lucas receiving a series of positive reviews for his portrayal of Mat, one of two dysfunctional brothers who collide in a small Harlem apartment.
 From September 2014 to March 2016, Lucas appeared as a main character in the NBC crime drama The Mysteries of Laura.

-In 2018, Lucas was cast in a recurring role in Yellowstone, as a younger version of John Dutton, portrayed by Kevin Costner.
+In 2018, he was cast in a recurring role in Yellowstone, as a younger version of John Dutton, portrayed by Kevin Costner.

 Lucas's career also includes voice-over work (or voice acting) with Breathe Bible.
+He has also performed voice-over work for Home Depot TV and radio ads.

+Other pursuits

 Lucas is an owner and promoter of the company Filthy Food with friends Marc and Daniel Singer.